Juan Leon, PhD

 I’ve never taken an online course before.
 How will I know what to do?

 We provide an easy, fun, online orientation module that will introduce you to all aspects of the online learning experience.
-It will introduce you to Jefferson’s online Course Management System, Blackboard, and give you the opportunity to practice using this system.
+It will introduce you to Jefferson’s online Course Management System, Blackboard Learn, and give you the opportunity to practice using this system.

 Are online courses the same quality as on-site courses?

-Absolutely!
-JSPH online courses have the same content, objectives, assignments, and faculty as on-site courses.
+Absolutely, because of our course design and the application of the latest learning practices, at the graduate level learning outcomes are actually higher in an online course.
 Only the format of delivery is different.
 Jefferson School of Population Health subscribes to the award-winning Quality Matters (QM) Program which is dedicated to "inter-institutional quality assurance in online learning.”
-QM uses a Rubric of 8 general standards and 40 specific standards to evaluate the design and delivery of online courses.
+QM uses a rubric of 8 general standards and 40 specific standards to evaluate the design and delivery of online courses.
 You can learn more about QM and these standards at www.QualityMatters.org.

 Are JSPH’s programs accredited?